tokumine/JStation/README.md

 An quick hack to make a virtual browser based games console.

-Currently only plays 1 game with 1 touch event...
+Currently only plays 1 game with 1 touch event: http://vimeo.com/26552857

 Concepts
 ---------